Fauphi/Audio-Logo/README.md

 # audio-logo
 Adds an audio logo to a (music) track with SOX audio library

+####INFO:
+This script uses ES6 features and needs at least node v5.6.0.

 ### Install SOX with mp3 support
 http://sox.sourceforge.net/